Rachit201/ScalerAssignment/README.md

 # Usage

-#### For users to register, they have to go to http://localhost:5000/user/

-#### For admins, they can go to http://localhost:5000/admin/ to access features of the program.
+#### For users, they can go to http://localhost:5000/ to access features of the program.